Featured image for article: Zero Waste & Green Events Hof: how you celebrate green

 1. ISO 20121: Sustainable events — Requirements with guidance for use — international standard for sustainable event management (accessed 2025-11-13)

-5. German Environment Agency: Making events environmentally friendly — Information on mobility, waste, energy (accessed 2025-11-13)
+5. Federal Environment Agency: Organizing Environmentally Friendly Events — information on mobility, waste, energy (accessed 2025-11-13)

 Note: This guide does not replace legal advice.
-Please check local requirements and permits with the city of Hof and relevant authorities.
+Please check local requirements and permits with the city of Hof and the relevant authorities before future events.

 Published: